Pycord-Development/guide/guide/Interactions/buttons.md

 ### Why are buttons so confusing?

 Buttons cannot be simple like commands.
-This system makes them flexible, object-oriented, and does"t limit your imagination.
+This system makes them flexible, object-oriented, and doesn't limit your imagination.
 There are loads of different ways you can use views and buttons.

 You could create a view with `view = discord.ui.View()` and create classes for each button instead.
 These button classes can be added to the view with `view.add_item(MyButton())`.
 If you are creating a link button that opens a a website on press, you could use the system shown below.